dascruz/sign-up-form/README.md

-# Calculator
+# Sign-up Form

-A full-fledged calculator made with HTML, CSS and JavaScript.
+A fake sign-up form made with HTML & CSS